photo of Annie with Maddy by Coco

 At six years old I started taking horseback riding lessons.
 My riding instructor gave me increasingly difficult horses to ride.
 By the time I was twelve, she was letting me ride her new horses in training, including working with her most difficult horses, and said I should consider training horses for a career.
 Then, as now, I've repeatedly found horses are the best teachers!

 As a young adult, I volunteered to work at multiple horse stables.
 When I was 25 years old I got my first horses, Mystical & Madison (Maddy).
 Six months later I was boarding horses on our farm and giving riding and horsemanship lessons.
 I was into horses for the relationships and connection and so looked for the gentlest way possible to work with them.
-At the time, R+ horse training was pretty much unheard of so I took a particular interest in Natural Horsemanship with influences like Monty Roberts, Pat and Linda Parelli, Carol Coppinger, Sharon Wilsie, and Karen Rohlf.
-I studied and taught Natural Horsemanship for decades, gradually shifting my training over to Positive Reinforcement.

 Photo by Kathy Ziegler